Death of Andrew Coffey: Criminal prosecution

 CNN reported that law enforcement was frustrated by the general lack of cooperation with the investigation among fraternity members.
 Of the 9 fraternity leaders, 7 refused to speak, and 19 pledges refused to speak to law enforcement as well.
 The grand jury presentment alleged that those who did speak to the police were reciting a pre-rehearsed script that offered mostly self-serving information.

 Regardless, the grand jury found the evidence worthy of indictment.
 On January 17, 2018, nine fraternity members from Pi Kappa Phi were arrested and charged with hazing causing injury or death, which is a third-degree felony in Florida under the Chad Meredith Act.
 5 of the defendants pled guilty to 2 counts of misdemeanor hazing, and 4 of them spent 60 days in jail.
 One of the defendants, Connor Ravelo, was sentenced to 30 days in jail, 20 of which he had previously served.
 Ravelo was the only one called to testify before the grand jury.
 According to court records, he was the one who bought the Wild Turkey bottle that Coffey was coerced into drinking.
 He was underage when he purchased it with a fake ID.
 Investigators said there were, in total, 21 underage drinkers at Big Brother Night who were encouraged to drink to excess.

 Three of the men charged with felony hazing pled not guilty.
-A judge initially dismissed the felony case against the three men after defense lawyers argued that the charges under Florida's hazing statute were "too vague."
-State Prosecutor Jack Campbell has appealed the judge's ruling and the appeal is currently pending.
-"Andrew Coffey is dead and this qualifies as a felony," Campbell said.
+A judge initially dismissed the felony case against the three men after defense lawyers argued that the charges under Florida's hazing statute were "too vague," but it was overturned in the First District Court of Appeals.
+The First District ruling established that individuals who organize or oversee the use of hazing can be charged under Florida's anti-hazing statute, regardless of whether they were physically present.

-In December 2018, the Florida Supreme Court issued a decision regarding the hazing death of Robert Champion, who was a student at Florida A&M University.
-Defense lawyers for one of the men charged with Champion's death argued that the hazing statute was too vague and unconstitutional.
-The Supreme Court rejected that argument and ruled in favor of the lower court's decision, affirming that the hazing statute is sufficiently clear and constitutional.
-It has not yet been made clear how this will affect the case against the men charged with Andrew Coffey's death.
+The Supreme Court of Florida declined to hear the defendants' case, and the last two defendants in the Coffey hazing death investigation pled guilty to felony hazing in June 2021.